emacsmirror/hotdesk/README.md

 The `hotdesk` equivalents of Emacs list and switch buffer commands, within a frame scope are:

- * `C-c C-k C-b` list the buffers for the current frame
+ * `C-c C-d C-b` list the buffers for the current frame
- * `C-c C-k b` switch to a buffer belonging to the current frame
+ * `C-c C-d b` switch to a buffer belonging to the current frame

 Emacs' global buffer list named `*Buffer List*` remains available and unchanged.
 Frame specific buffer lists produced by `hotdesk` are named